Timophilia (Arousal from Wealth)

 Timophilia

-Timophilia is a sparsely attested term for sexual arousal or attraction tied to wealth, gold, money, or status itself, rather than to spending or being charged.
-It is a lexical word-list coinage, not a recognized clinical paraphilia.
+Timophilia is a sparsely attested term for sexual arousal or attraction tied to wealth, gold, money or status itself, rather than to spending or being charged.
+It is a lexical word-list coinage, not a recognised clinical paraphilia.

 - Prevalence